sofacoustics/SOFAlizer-for-Unity/README.md

 Version 1.2.0
 =============
-Interpolation between the new and old position for smooth movement of the listener.
+* Interpolation between the new and old position for a smooth movement of the listener.
-Major clean up of the code.
+* Major clean up of the code.
+* Multiple Debug levels: 1: only load/unload, 2: real time information

 Version 1.1.0
 =============